Infer2/autoworkbot/README.md

 # AWB | Autoworkbot
 **The bot will send `/work`, `/tips` and `/overtime` every so minute.
-Since they decided to ban me, I've decided to release this to the public.
-Please don't waste your life on a discord bot.
 This bot can be used with both mobile and windows.**
 ## ❓ Usage (Windows)
 Requirements: